aamnah/notes.aamnah.com/_databases/opencart_bulk-update-product-prices-phpmyadmin-mysql.md

 ---
 layout: post
-title: How to bulk update prices of Products in OpenCart
+title: 'OpenCart: How to bulk update prices of Products'
 permalink: bulk-update-product-prices-opencart-phpmyadmin-mysql
 tags: ['how-to', 'opencart', 'mysql']
+ctime: 2015-02-13
 ---

 Changing the currency of an OpenCart store